 Your safety contact will get a notification when you started a hike and another notification when you reached your destination.
 Safety contacts can also view your hike progress and see personal notes.

 During our competitive analysis, we saw that a majority of hiking apps offered minimal information on waterfalls and tended to list waterfalls as a filter preference.
 We also noticed that guidebooks were the better reference material for local information on waterfalls.
-Guidebooks contained detailed information, but was the information was limited to geographical locations such as state or cities.
-After looking at hiking apps, guidebooks, and travel apps, we created a list of UI elements we wanted to explore and test with users.
+Although, guidebooks contained detailed information, the information was often limited to geographical locations such as specific states or cities.
+After looking at hiking apps, guidebooks, and travel apps, we created a list of UI elements that we wanted to explore and test with users.

-For the first round of user testing, we interviewed six people and tested three versions of paper prototypes.
+For the first round of user testing, we interviewed six people and tested three versions of paper wireframes.
 We wanted to understand what information should be presented as well as the structure and layout of the app.

 All of our users liked the ability to state their hike preferences via the filter feature.